StefanFrankBio/natural-selection/README.md

 Can records for multiple variants be combined to calculate dN/dS for a metadata range?

 Can dN/dS of non-coding regions be used to establish baseline values for dN and dS and is this useful for error correction or significance?

+Can SNP-/Variant-Calling be used to generate variant records instead of the current approach?